Beni-25/Moving/README.md

 4. Create Pull Request
 5. Merge into master
 6. Wait couple of mins and confirm all works on github pages
-7. Update the readme with instructions to login, create booking, filter bookings, modify user, modify bookings
+7. Update the READMIE with instructions to login, create booking, filter bookings, modify user, modify bookings
-8. Add pictures to the wiki
+8. Add pictures to the README
 9. Post in the #projects channel following an example message from one of the previous students
 10. Bonus: Repate the steps above but by subdiving into smaller JS files